cedricss/server-monitor/Tutorial-Part-1.md

     make run
     Http serving on http://localhost:8080

-> we can also type `opa main.opa --`, `--` meaning "compile and run".
+> We can also type `opa main.opa --`, `--` meaning "compile and run".
 You can add extra runtime options, for example `opa main.opa -- --port 9090`

 ## Bootstrap theme ##